-In this episode of parenting tips, we’re going to talk about the importance of early childhood education and things to look for when looking for a preschool.
-Dr. Suzanne Bouffard, a child development specialist and author of The Most Important Year, will tell us why pre-kindergarten is so important and what we can do as parents to ensure we get the most of this time for our children!
+In this interview with Dr. Suzanne Bouffard, a child development specialist and author of The Most Important Year, we’ll find out why pre-kindergarten is so important and what we can do as parents to ensure we get the most of this time for our children!

 Parents are the first and best teachers of their children and they can be a good example to them.
 However, there are certain things that we can’t teach our children at home, especially when we’re busy with securing their future.